CYBER LAW TRACKER: June 2010

 (4) the need for improvements in information sharing and collaboration between the public and sectors; and

 (5) the need for better cyber crime reporting, strategy and policy measures.

 As the survey results reveal, now is the time for businesses to take proactive measures to address the cybersecurity challenges facing the economic, physical and human infrastructures within the United States.

-For a complete copy of the HTCIA’s 2010 Report on Cyber Crime Investigation, please click here.
 The HTCIA is designed to encourage, promote, aid and effect the voluntary interchange of data, information, experience, ideas and knowledge about methods, processes and techniques relating to investigations and security in advanced technologies among its membership.
 The HTCIA membership is comprised of public and private sector security professionals who are tasked with investigating technology related crimes.

 OMB Issues a Cybersecurity Budgeting Directive